brianseg014/domainpy/README.md

 ### Value Objecs

-`Value Objects` are concepts that belongs to the ubiquitous language of the business.
-This objects are identified by its own attributes.
-Examples of value objects are identities, names, dates, prices or addresses.
-Immutables, if you need to change some attribute, you should generate a new instace.
+`Value Objects` are concepts that belongs to the `ubiquitous language` of the business.
+This objects are used to measure quantities and describe characteristics.
+They are identified by its attributes, therefore, equivalent values are interchangable.
+Immutables, if you need to change some attribute, you should generate a new instance.
-They can only hold primatives or other value objects.
+They can only hold primatives or other `value objects`.
 And you should try to have semantic constructors.

 ```python
 from domainpy.domain.model import ValueObject, Identity